AguaClara/Dissolved-Gas/Research Reports/Report1_Spring2019.md

 $\Delta P$ = Change in pressure across the pipe
 $\rho$ = Density of water

-Second, a bubble’s pressure can be expressed as a function of its diameter [(Hyperphysics)](http://hyperphysics.phy-astr.gsu.edu/hbase/surten2.html).
-As pressure increases, bubble size decreases.
+Second, a bubble’s internal pressure can be expressed as a function of its radius [(Hyperphysics)](http://hyperphysics.phy-astr.gsu.edu/hbase/surten2.html).
+As internal pressure increases, bubble size decreases.
 However, once the pressure exceeds 3.5 atmospheres, the bubbles will stop decreasing in size [(Han, M., 2002)](https://doi.org/10.2166/ws.2002.0148).
-The relationship between pressure, surface tension, and bubble radius is shown by the following equation:
+The relationship between pressure, surface tension, and bubble radius is shown by the following equation.

 #### Equation 7